If you’ve outgrown your current home, should you renovate or look for a new house?

 By refinancing or using some of your home equity to front the costs, you can renovate your house without breaking the bank.
-For example, if you take out a home equity line of credit (HELOC)—where you can access money as required for each stage of your renovation.
-You only pay interest on the amount you use.
-This line of credit is secured by the equity in your home.
+For example, if you take out a home equity line of credit (HELOC), you can access money as needed for each stage of your renovation and only pay interest on the amount you use.
+This line of credit is then covered by your home equity.

-At first glance, it may seem like it will be costly to undertake a renovation.
-But the paybacks are huge in terms of your satisfaction, quality of life and increased home value.
-It may seem easier to sell your existing home and buy a new one, but there are many costs, including:
+While it may seem easier to sell your existing home and buy a new one, there are also many costs, including:

 - Real Estate Fees—selling your house can cost up to 6% of the home value for a realtor.
 So, if you sell your house for $250,000, you could end up paying $15,000 in commissions.

-- Moving Expenses—These will vary depending on if you hire packers and movers and how much stuff you have to move.
+- Moving Expenses—This will vary depending on if you hire packers and movers and how much stuff you have to move.

-- Decorating the New Home—If you need to furnish a larger space, it could cost thousands of dollars more.
+- New Furniture—If you need to furnish a larger space, it could cost thousands of dollars more.

-- Mortgage Penalty—Depending on the terms of your lender and your mortgage balance, you could face fees in the range of $1,000 to $10,000 or more!
+- Mortgage Penalty—Depending on the terms of your lender and your mortgage balance, you could face penalty fees in the range of $1,000 to $10,000!

-There are many considerations when deciding whether to sell or renovate your current home.
-The decision between renovating and upgrading to a new house is not just a financial one.
-You should also consider your time, energy and peace of mind.
+There are many considerations when deciding whether to sell or renovate your house.
+After all, the decision between renovating and buying a new house is not just a question of finances, but also one of time, energy, and peace of mind.
 Each choice has its advantages and disadvantages, and it’s important to review all of them before making a final decision.